Get your personal plan match in 2 minutes

 CrowdHealthCrowdfunding~$140 avg$500 per eventNo cap

 CrowdHealth's average $140/month cost is lower than most health sharing plans.
 Only CHM at $115/month undercuts it — but CHM requires strict Christian faith and church attendance, does not cover prescriptions or mental health, and has a 6-month pre-existing waiting period.
+For a full side-by-side look at what every plan costs in 2026, see the 2026 health sharing cost index.

 One important cost detail: CrowdHealth's $60/month advocacy fee is fixed regardless of your health events.
 That represents 30–43% of your total monthly cost.
 Think of it as an administrative fee for bill negotiation, claims management, and platform access.